-Upslope stormwater should be diverted to prevent it from entering the solid and effluent utilisation areas.
-Runoff from the solid wastes/sludge and effluent utilisation areas should be managed to minimise discharge to waters by the use of buffers zones, terminal ponds etc. If irrigation runoff occurs, it should be contained.
+Upslope stormwater may need to be diverted to prevent it from entering the effluent utilisation areas.
+The use of earth bunds and contour drains to direct runoff from irrigated areas to storage and recovery dams for re-use should be considered, particularly in areas with long dry summers.
+Runoff from the solid waste/sludge and effluent utilisation areas should be managed to minimise discharge directly to waters by the use of buffers zones, recycle/reuse systems etc. If irrigation runoff occurs, it should be contained.